 I need a wheat penny and a Glock!

 The wheat penny (featuring Lincoln on the face and two stylized stalks of wheat on the reverse) was produced between 1909 and 1958.
 Glock is an Austrian weapons manufacturer specializing in handguns.

 Your brain has performed an illegal operation and will be shut down.

 “This program has performed an illegal operation and will be shut down” is the message generated by a general protection fault in Microsoft Windows 95, 98, and NT.
 The message is usually accompanied by a warning sound from the computer and an expletive from the user.
 (Thanks to Erik Topp for this reference.)

 His pants are Haggar.
 And they’re horrible.

 Haggar is a clothing manufacturer known for its varying lines of men’s dress slacks, many of which feature a “comfort fit” elasticized waistband.
 The company was founded in 1926 by J.M.
 Haggar Sr. “Hagar the Horrible” is a comic strip about a shaggy Viking, first published in 1973.

 Hey, everybody, let’s throw water balloons on Georgia O’Keeffe!

-Georgia O’Keeffe was a highly respected American painter known for her sensuous paintings of flowers, rocks, skulls and other landscapes.
+Georgia O’Keeffe (1887-1986) was a highly respected American painter known for her sensuous paintings of flowers, rocks, skulls, and other still-lifes.
 She lived in New Mexico for most of her career, and many of her paintings have a strongly Southwestern flavor.